lbechberger/ML4NLP/doku_in_progress.md

 (Note that the modified version of KnowledgeStore (*ks.py*) that is in the alpha branch of the repository is required.)

 The first python program to be run is *dataset_generation.py*.
 It saves the created dataset as *dataset.pickle*.
 Afterwards, the program *dataset_splitting.py* splits the dataset into training, validation and test data and saves it as *splitted_dataset.pickle*.
 The program *feature_extraction.py* uses this splitted dataset to compute the features and saves them as *featurised_dataset.pickle*.
-After this step, feature selection is applied by the program *feature_selection.py*, and the resulting dataset is saved as *selected_features.pickle*.
-The program *classifiers.py* applies the different classifiers to the feature-selected dataset and saves the performance of the different classifiers into the file *classifier_results.pickle*.
-Eventually, the script results.py compares the results and prints them into a table ??
+After this step, feature selection is applied by the program *feature_selection.py*, and the resulting datasets are saved as *reduced_datasetN.pickle* (N stands for the number of features that have been selected).
+The program *classifiers.py* applies the different classifiers to the feature-selected dataset and saves the performance of the different classifiers into the *classifier_resultsN.pickle* files.
+Eventually, the script results.py prints them into a table.

 Gleiche Schreibweise für Ausdrücke